JOURNEY TO THE OTHERWORLDLY

 OVERVIEW

-Just three hours north of Cape Town lies one of South Africa’s most awe-inspiring and rugged landscapes — the Cederberg Wilderness.
-Known for its ancient, otherworldly rock formations, rich biodiversity, and fiery orange sunsets, it’s a paradise for nature lovers and outdoor adventurers alike.
-If you’re looking to truly immerse yourself in the wild beauty of the Western Cape, this region is a must.
-This journey includes a gentle walk on day one, followed by a moderately challenging hike on day 2 through the dramatic Cracks to reach the iconic Wolfberg Arch.
+Just three hours north of Cape Town lies one of South Africa’s most awe-inspiring and untamed landscapes - the Cederberg Wilderness.
+Renowned for its towering sandstone formations, ancient rock art, and fiery orange sunsets, this remote region is a haven for nature lovers, photographers, and adventurers alike.
+Here, time slows down and the wild beauty of the Western Cape takes center stage.
+Over two days, you’ll experience the full spirit of the Cederberg - from a gentle guided walk and cultural introduction on Day 1, to a moderately challenging hike on Day 2 that winds through the dramatic Wolfberg Cracks and up to the iconic Wolfberg Arch, one of South Africa’s most striking natural landmarks.

 INCLUDED: